Trail Run Event Information

 Leave your finish line bags with us at the long course and super long course start.
 Label your bags with your name.

 Lost gear (from all locations) will be transported to the finish lines of each race.
 Please make sure you pick up your stuff before you leave town.

 Runners of each distance are clearly recognised by their race number and the colour of the numbers.

-3000’s Super Long runners and walkers – green numbers, white names
+3000’s Super Long course runners and walkers – yellow numbers

-2000’s Long course runners and walkers – blue numbers, white names
+2000’s Long course runners and walkers – red numbers

-1000’s Medium course runners and walkers – yellow numbers, white names
+1000’s Medium course runners and walkers – green numbers

 Timing chips are on the back of your race numbers.

 Please take care of both yourselves and the other competitors on the course.
 If someone needs help, please stop and help them.
 Some volunteers hold first aid qualifications.
 Some will have radio comms with the Safety Director and Race Director, in case of an emergency.
-Mountain bike safety patrol may also be on hand to help you out.
-St. John’s support will also be available on race day.
+We will have medics on the course to provide assistance.